BitByLogics/Minecraft-Texture-Hex/README.md

 - Generating color palettes for UIs or maps

 > [!CAUTION]
-> If retrieving colors via the bukkit material enum, use material-colors.json!
+> If retrieving colors via the bukkit material enum name, use material-colors.json!

 ## Example